apache/brpc-website/content/en/docs/community/release/index.md

 Note: `Release Commit ID` fills in the commit ID of the last commit of the current release branch.

 ```
-Hi Apache brpc (Incubating) Community,
+Hi Apache brpc Community,

-This is a call for vote to release Apache brpc (Incubating) version
+This is a call for vote to release Apache brpc version
 1.0.0

 [Release Note]